For the time being I have put down my scissors and covered my sewing machine while I concentrate on grandmother duty and running the Beacon.

-I started sewing again after a break of about 20 years; I took up my scissors and dusted off the machine because I love making, rather than having rekindled any connection to fashion.
+I started sewing again after a break of about 20 years; I took up my scissors and dusted off the machine because I love making, rather than rekindling any connection to fashion.
 I don't understand fashion!!

-Clothesline has evolved over the past 3 years.
-Belinda Cockburn has joined me, producing wearable clothes for real women in our studio on the ground floor of the Beacon.
-Everything is designed and sewn here, by us.
-Its what we do!
+Clothesline evolved with Belinda Cockburn joining me, producing wearable clothes for real women in our studio on the ground floor of the Beacon.
+Everything designed and sewn here, by us.

 Photos by Andrew Parkinson